Laufey and Kratos together in a God of War story scene

 Story sources

-Where the story details come from
+Where these story answers come from

 01